GM Hikaru Nakamura at the 2004 World Open

 Once Nakamura joined the elite class in the U.S., he carried a reputation as being an isolationist and distrustful of his colleagues.
 He rankled many when he made comments about collusion among the U.S. elite.
 “That’s actually why I still work alone.
 It’s very hard to trust anybody.”
 However, as Nakamura begin to ascend to a world-class level, he enlisted some help.
 After the 2009 U.S. Championship, he mentioned that he had been working with National Master Kris Littlejohn.
-This choice of a second puzzled many, but has paid dividends.
+This choice of a second puzzled many but has paid dividends.

 Viktor Mikalevski ponders Gata Kamsky’s next move while Nakamura-Najer reaches the climatic stage of the 2009 World Open.
-Photo by Daaim Shabazz.
+Photo by Daaim Shabazz

 In U.S. chess, there had been too many “friendships” between top players which resulted in many quick draws and dispirited play.
 Nakamura was dismissive of these tactics and forced the issue with his ‘play-to-win’ attitude.
-His determination affords him psychological capital when an opponent understands that they have to fight when they are already content on drawing.
+His determination affords him psychological capital when an opponent understands that they have to fight when they are already content with drawing.
 This fighting spirit came into great effect when he won his first U.S. Championship at age 16.
 However, in an important interview in Salon magazine, there were still had doubters.

 “The finish is very good but few purists will rank his play in the same league as Fischer’s — it lacks elegance,” wrote chess scribe Alan Goldsmith.
 Another chess writer, Bobby Ang, wondered, “When Nakamura reaches the higher echelons of the chess elite, will his style work?”
-Citing a benchmark of great contemporary players, Ang asked of Nakamura, “Can his brilliance overcome the tactical mastery of Alexei Shirov?
+Citing a benchmark of great contemporary players, Ang asked Nakamura, “Can his brilliance overcome the tactical mastery of Alexei Shirov?
 Will his will-to-win be sufficient to breach the solid fortifications of Vladimir Kramnik, or Peter Leko?
 Is his much-touted resourcefulness of a high enough standard to battle with Rustam Kasimdzhanov?
 I doubt it very much.” (see link)